vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 - The `vcfa.releaseIfNotUpdated` parameter defaults to the value `false` that skips content if there are no updates since latest version.

 !!! note
-    Nothing will be released if any of the content on the server already has a release with the version that you specify in `vcfa.version`.
+    Nothing will be released if any of the content on the server already has a release with the version that you specify in the `vcfa.version` parameter.

 <!-- Clean Up Content Section -->
 {% include-markdown "../../../../assets/docs/mvn/clean-up-content.md" %}